3 Marin County firefighters injured in Carr Fire released from hospital

 This year's fire season isn't even halfway over and is already exhausting fire crews.

 "The fire season never really ended for us.
-From the Sonoma fires to Santa Barbara to the mudslides in SB and coming right back into the fire season," McTigue said.
+From the Sonoma fires to Santa Barbara to the mudslides in Santa Barbara and coming right back into the fire season," McTigue said.
 "We really haven't had the opportunity to get a break from fire season.
 In California it's year-round now."

 Get the latest on the Carr Fire here and the latest on wildfires across California here.